seanmodd/next12/README.md

   - [x] Make and model carfax esitmator...
   - [x] VIN carfax estimator...
   - [ ] License Plate and state estimator...
+  - [ ] Before we show the price of the vehicle, request for mobile number or email address and we must store that data internally and get notified of it internally!

 <summary><b>Fully Featured Authentication Flow</b></summary>